 After Buddy died, Maria exerted an iron grip on anything to do with Buddy’s estate.
 She owns the rights to his name, image, trademarks, and other intellectual property and vigorously, as she sees it, protects Buddy Holly’s legacy, even to this day.
-According to Wikipedia, at one point she even wanted to charge the city of Lubbock, his home town, when it wanted to use Buddy’s name in various ways.
 As part of this ‘protection’ she will apparently not allow any Buddy memorabilia to be shown anywhere, without her permission, which Kenneth said is almost never granted.
 Hence why there is nothing in the Studios.
 What a shame.
 There’s a lot of detailed background in a story on this Texas website.

 The Studios are an amazing place captured in time.
 I hate to be critical of Kenneth but he does seem to rely on visitors, or at least he did with me, knowing their Buddy Holly history in detail.
 He doesn’t tell you ‘the story’, such as “in the beginning”, “then this happened”, then “that happened” and so on.
 It’s all a bit ad hoc, whereas at other music studios I’ve been to such as Sun, Motown and Muscle Shoals, the guides ‘tell the tale’ of the studio.

 But I’m quibbling and have no real complaints.
 And despite the location, go and visit this slice of music history.
 Kenneth’s not getting any younger and it would have been impolite to ask what happens when he retires or is sadly no longer with us.
 Thankfully since my visit, it appears there is a plan to keep the Studios open for generations to come.

 Norman & Vi Petty Rock’n’Roll Museum